Now in Private Beta · API Access Available

 SARIS: The SarraS Intelligence Schema

 The SarraS Intelligence Schema (SARIS) normalizes every record into a unified, machine-readable format.
-A STIX 2.1 extension any existing consumer ingests SARIS records without modification.
+As a STIX 2.1 extension, any existing consumer ingests SARIS records without modification.
 Machine-specific scoring and routing fields live in the x_saris_ namespace.

 02 SCORING